jetrails/magento-twofactor/README.md

 Docker Environment
 =============================
-This project comes with a [docker-compose.yml](docker-compose.yml) file, which can be used to spin up a Magento CE 1.x environment.
-In order to use docker, please make sure you have **Docker** and **Docker Compose** installed.
-For information about configuring this docker environment, please refer to it's Github repository which can be found [here](https://github.com/jetrails/docker-magento).
+This project comes with a [docker-compose.yml](docker-compose.yml) and a [docker-sync.yml](docker-sync.yml) file, which can be used to spin up a Magento 1 environment.
+In order to use docker, please make sure you have **Docker**, **Docker Compose**, and **Docker Sync** installed.
+For information about configuring this docker environment, please refer to it's Github repository which can be found [here](https://github.com/jetrails/docker-magento-alpine).